MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

 ## Using the Firebase Job Dispatcher Library in Xamarin.Android

 To get started with the Firebase Job Dispatcher, first add the [Xamarin.Firebase.JobDispatcher NuGet package](https://www.nuget.org/packages/Xamarin.Firebase.JobDispatcher) to the Xamarin.Android project.
-Search the NuGet Package Manager for the **XXamarin.Firebase.JobDispatcher** package (which is still in pre-release).
+Search the NuGet Package Manager for the **Xamarin.Firebase.JobDispatcher** package (which is still in pre-release).

 After adding the Firebase Job Dispatcher library, create a `JobService` class and then schedule it to run with an instance of the `FirebaseJobDispatcher`.